arspetrov/Final-project/README.md

 # My BrainAcademy project

-One very bad man told >study, study and once again study!>
+One very bad man told:
+>study, study and once again study!

 [Here][1] you can find all my project files.